Yeah Yeah (Bodyrox song)

-"Yeah Yeah" is a song by British house music duo Bodyrox, written as a collaboration with Jon Pearn, Nick Bridges and Luciana.
+"Yeah Yeah" is a song by British electro house duo Bodyrox, written as a collaboration with Jon Pearn, Nick Bridges and Luciana.
 It was popularised in clubs through a remix by British producer D. Ramirez, which became the backing for the radio edit, featuring Luciana.

 Released in October 2006, the song reached number two on the UK Singles Chart, becoming both Bodyrox's and Luciana's highest-charting single.
 It also charted in several other countries, including Australia, Belgium, Finland, Ireland and the Netherlands.
-In addition, it topped the UK Dance Singles Chart and peaked at number 15 on the US Billboard Dance Airplay chart in March 2007.
+In addition, it topped the UK Dance Singles Chart and peaked at number 15 on the US Billboard Hot Dance Airplay chart in March 2007.

+Charli XCX sampled "Yeah Yeah" for her 2024 single "Von Dutch".

 Music video

-The music video is available in both a censored and an uncensored form.
+The music video is available in both censored and uncensored form.
 Both versions feature Luciana and an assortment of young adults in a dingy room.
-Euphemisms including the connecting of microphone cables, spilling of milk are subtly woven into both versions of the video, and they conclude with Luciana dousing the room with petrol and sparking a cigarette lighter.
+Euphemisms, including the connecting of microphone cables and spilling of milk, are subtly woven into both versions of the video, and they conclude with Luciana dousing the room with petrol and sparking a cigarette lighter.

 As the music continues, the young adults become increasingly aroused and start to make out with each other if in pairs, or rub themselves if alone; in the uncensored version of the video, the behaviour extends into crotch clutching and bared breast fondling.